Project Genie: History

 When SDS realized the value of the time sharing system, and that the software was in the public domain (funded by the US federal government), they came back to Berkeley and collected enough information to begin manufacturing.
 Because SDS manufacturing was overloaded with the 9 series production and the startup of the Sigma Series production, it could not incorporate the 940 modifications into the standard production line.
 Instead, production of the 940s was turned over to the Systems Engineering Department, which manufactured systems customised to user requirements.
 To produce a 940, the Systems Engineering Department ordered a 930 from SDS manufacturing, installed the modifications developed by the Berkeley engineers, and shipped machine to the SDS customer as a 940.

+The Sigma series computers had a role in the history of the internet.
+The first message sent on the internet (then ARAPNET) was sent by Charley Kline, a student of Leonard Kleinrock at UCLA using a Sigma 7 computer in October 1969.

+Hardware innovations

 Project Genie pioneered several computer hardware techniques, such as commercial time-sharing which allowed end-user programming in machine language, separate protected user modes, memory paging, and protected memory.
 Concepts from Project Genie influenced the development of the TENEX operating system for the PDP-10, and Unix, which inherited the concept of process forking from it (Unix co-creator Ken Thompson worked on an SDS 940 while at Berkeley).
-An SDS 940 mainframe was used by Douglas Engelbart's OnLine System at the Stanford Research Institute and was the first computer used by the Community Memory Project at Berkeley.
+An SDS 940 mainframe was used by Douglas Engelbart's OnLine System at the Stanford Research Institute and was the first computer used by the Community Memory Project at Berkeley, effectively the first computer based bulletin board system.

 In 1968, Lampson also helped design a different timesharing system at Berkeley: Cal TSS for the CDC 6400 with Extended Core Storage.
 Lampson was only involved until 1969, but Cal TSS continued until 1971.

+The BCC-500 system

 Several members of project Genie such as Pirtle, Thacker, Deutsch and Lampson left UCB to form the Berkeley Computer Corporation (BCC), which produced one prototype, the BCC-500.

+The system was named as such because it could support 500 users, more than the typical 32 user systems of the time.

-After BCC went bankrupt after its funding from the computer mainframe lessor Data Processing Financial & General (DPF&G) suddenly stopped, the BCC-500 was transferred to the University of Hawaiʻi, where it continued in use through the 1970s.
+After BCC went bankrupt when its funding from the computer mainframe lessor Data Processing Financial & General (DPF&G) suddenly stopped, the BCC-500 was transferred to the University of Hawaiʻi, where Lichtenberger was a professor, and continued to be used through the 1970s.
 It became part of the ALOHAnet.

+Team members

 Several BCC employees became the core of Xerox PARC's computer research group (Deutsch, Lampson and Thacker) in 1970.
-Lichtenberger went to the University of Hawaii, and was an early employee at Cisco Systems.
+Lichtenberger went to the University of Hawaii, retired from there in 1981 and returned to California.
+He worked at Hewlett Packard and was also an early employee at Cisco Systems.

 Pirtle became technical director for the ILLIAC IV project at NASA Ames Research Center.